 If you meet with your Pathways Advisor early, you will be ready to register when your registration window opens, which will give you the greatest selection of classes!

 A student is placed on academic probation when their cumulative GPA first falls below a 2.0 for all courses completed at FRCC (after a student has completed 9 or more credit hours).

 Once the cumulative GPA has reached 2.0, the student is back in good standing.

-If you have questions, please contact an advisor at your campus for more information.
+If you have questions, please contact your Pathways Advisor at your campus.